tldr-pages/tldr/pages/common/ddgr.md

 `ddgr {{keyword}}`

-- Limit the number of search results to N:
+- Limit the number of search results to `N`:

 `ddgr -n {{N}} {{keyword}}`